uaarg/pigeon/station/README.md

     * Info and settings are shown on the left.
     * The image currently being viewed is shown in the middle.
     * Markers are listed on the right (not implemented yet)
 * You can resize all of these panes by dragging the handles that exist in between them.
 If made too small, the pane will disappear: that's OK and potentially desired.
 Just drag the pane back out again to restore it.
+Note that resizing the thumnail area potentially has a performance impact: when increasing it's size, a large amount of disk activity might be triggered to load large images and more memory will be used.
+Resizing this area before any images are loaded is best since that avoids the disk activity and potentially reduces memory usage (if the area is shrunk).

 Settings
 --------